thejanjan/GoDAWt/README.md

 This repository contains two tools for developers:
 1. **🎛️️ Goise,** a Godot plugin which provides the tools to integrate Goise resources into game projects for music syncing and rhythm games
-2. **🏜️ Reno,** a tool for processing Renoise project files into a Goise resources
+2. **🏜️ Renot,** a tool for processing Renoise project files into a Goise resources

 ---
 ## 🎛️ Goise